jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books, or calling a taxi-cab?
 Of course not, and that's a good sign you're already a believer in the Internet Age.

 So, lets return to the book and our mission.
-I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age and lets Main Street work in the era of mass-collaboration.
-You are the player god who should control our society's levers of power.
-The antagonists are just pretenders.
+I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
+Only the will Man Street work together in the era of mass-collaboration as player god who should control our society's levers of power.

 # Mid Point